 So let's take a look — in no particular order — at the best free games on Switch...

-Let’s face it, there's a good chance that Fortnite adorns your Switch dashboard already, and with good reason.
-Epic delivered the full fat Fortnite (Battle Royale) experience on Nintendo's ‘homeheld’. with steady performance and all the bells and whistles from versions on other platforms, as well as motion controls for those of us that can't live without them ever since Splatoon.
-With all the costumes, crossovers and seasonal mayhem continuing through the chapters, that just-one-more-round feeling survived the transition to Nintendo's console perfectly intact.
+There's a good chance that Fortnite adorns your Switch dashboard already, and with good reason.
+Epic delivered the full-fat Fortnite (Battle Royale) experience on Nintendo's ‘homeheld’, with steady performance and all the bells and whistles from versions on other platforms, as well as motion controls for those of us that can't live without them ever since Splatoon.
+With all the myriad costumes, IP crossovers, and seasonal mayhem continuing through the chapters, that just-one-more-round feeling survived the transition to Nintendo's console perfectly intact.
 Before you know it you’re eyeing the clock at 3:56 am thinking ‘hmm, that’s not a round number’.
 The heart-pounding suspense of making it to the final two may not be healthy, but it sure is addictive.

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.

 Warframe (Switch eShop)

 While Digital Extremes hasn’t quite perfected the formula it needs to make Warframe completely accessible — the sheer number of interconnected systems and customisable elements suggests it never quite will — it still offers a co-operative third-person shooter with all the MMORPG elements you never thought you’d see running on Nintendo Switch.
 From the impressive visual fidelity Panic Button has maintained, to the sheer breadth of content you can access for free, Warframe is a fabulous showcase of what's possible in the F2P space, as well as what the Switch is capable of.